Dark matter as the source of neutrino mass: theory overview and experimental prospects: Preliminaries

 The discovery of lepton flavor non-conservation in the propagation of neutrinos was a remarkable indication of new physics in nature~\cite{McDonald:2016ixn,Kajita:2016cak}.
 The fact that charged leptons sit together with neutrinos as part of $\mathrm{SU(2)_L}$ doublets makes one expect that, at some level, charged lepton flavor violation (cLFV) should also manisfest itself through the existence of rare processes such as $\mu \to e+\gamma$, $\mu\to 3e$ or muon-to-electron conversions in nuclei.

-A summary of existing constraints and projected sensitivities for muon-related cLFV processes is provided in Table III.
-Current bounds and projected sensitivities for cLFV processes involving muons are summarized in Tab.~\ref{tab:LFV}.
-They constitute an important target for new theoretical models such as our those to be described in this review.
+A summary of existing constraints and projected sensitivities for muon-related cLFV processes is provided in Table \ref{tab:LFV}.
+These processes provide important restrictions for new theoretical models such as our those to be described in this review, relating dark matter to neutrino masses.
 It is worth noting that, by combining the full MEG dataset with data collected in 2021, MEG II has recently improved their limit on $\text{Br}(\mu\to e \gamma)$ to $3.1\times 10^{-13}$~\cite{MEGII:2023ltw}.
 This limit has been further tightened to $1.5\times10^{-13}$~\cite{MEGII:2025gzr} based on the 2022 dataset and an updated analysis of the 2021 data.
 Severe cLFV restrictions also come from $\mu\to 3e$ decay searches and muon-to-electron conversion searches in the electromagnetic field of a gold nucleus~\cite{Lindner:2016bgg}.
 Improved sensitivities are expected in the future, as seen in the Table.\\

 We notice that the current sensitivities on cLFV phenomena involving $\tau$ decays is relatively weak, $\mathcal O (10^{-8})$ \cite{Banerjee:2022xuw}.
 While cLFV in $\tau$ decays is not too constraining on theoretical models, it is expected to improve by one or two orders of magnitude by Belle II~\cite{Belle-II:2022cgf}.